Lonely (Nana song)

-"Lonely" is a song recorded by the German artist Nana.
+"Lonely" is a song recorded by the German rapper Nana.
 It was released in March 1997 as the second single from his debut album, Nana.
-The song reached number-one in Germany, Switzerland and Romania.
-It also reached the top 5 in Austria, Denmark, and Norway.
+The song reached number one in Germany, Switzerland and Romania.
+It also reached the top five in Austria, Denmark, and Norway.
 On the Eurochart Hot 100, "Lonely" peaked at number 7.
-The chorus are sung by Aleksandra Jovanovic, Alexandra Prince and Jan van der Toorn.
+The chorus was sung by Aleksandra Jovanovic, Alexandra Prince and Jan van der Toorn.